EDA - Exploratory Data Analysis in Python

 Output:

-Values close to +1 indicates strong positive correlation, -1 indicates a strong negative correlation and 0 indicates suggests no linear correlation.
+Values close to +1 shows strong positive correlation, -1 shows a strong negative correlation and 0 suggests no linear correlation.

 - Darker colors signify strong correlation, while light colors represents weaker correlations.